+Methods

 To address our questions we conducted a study in coastal heathland in eastern Australia, quantifying RA and vegetative maintenance costs for 14 dominant woody perennial species across a range of site ages, using a space-for time substitution The study species are all known to be iteroparous but otherwise differ for a collection of key life history and functional traits, including lifespan, maximum height, specific leaf area and wood density (Table 1).
 Because we are unable to follow individual plants for an extended period, we sampled individuals across sites differing in time since last fire.
 By selecting species that only regenerate from seed after fire, we could estimate the ages of the plants in each site.
 By combining data from multiple individuals of different age, we were then able to infer the shape of the RA schedule exhibited by a typical individual in each species.

-Methods

 Study system

-The study was carried out in Kuring’gai National Park, northeast of Sydney, Australia.
-The sandstone surfaces throughout the park host a fire-driven coast heath community (Kodela & Dodson 1988).
+The study was carried out in Kuring’gai National Park – northeast of Sydney, Australia – in a fire-driven coast heath community (Kodela & Dodson 1988).
 Fire regimes under traditional aboriginal management are unknown, but current New South Wales National Parks and Wildlife Service (NSW NPWS) management practises seek to achieve an average interval between 7-30 years to maintain the current floristic diversity (NSW Office of the Environment 2006).
 The community includes perennial species that re-sprout following fire and also obligate seeders, species that are killed by fire and re-establish from seed often at first rain.
-Few species have lifespans much beyond 30 years.

 We selected 14 obligate-seeder, woody perennials that are common in the community, with asymptotic heights ranging from 0.5 m – 5 m (Table 1).
 These species all germinate within a year of the fire, and since the fire history of the park is well documented, the age of individuals could be estimated.
 The family Myrtaceae is well represented in the community, but absent from the study, as all locally common Myrtaceae re-sprout following fire and were therefore unsuitable for our study design.
 All sites were chosen to have minimal Eucalyptus cover, such that B. ericifolia, H. teretifolia, and Allocasuarina distyla (not included in our study because it is dioecious) would be the dominant canopy species late in succession, at heights of 3-5 m.

 Field measurements

+To study estimate biomass allocation with respect to age for each species , we used a space-for time substitution, with repeat surveys conducted at a series of sites over the course of a year.
 The study was conducted between May 2012 - June 2013.
-Initial plant measurements and subsequent harvest were conducted during the late austral autumn and early winter, the period of minimal vegetative growth in this vegetation.
-Repeat visits were made throughout the year to record reproductive activity.
 Individuals were sampled at different ages across a fire-created chronosequence, from 3 months to 31 years.
 Site ages were estimated from fire records maintained by NSW National Parks and Wildlife Service.
 At the conclusion of the study, the approximate ages of the individuals on the six sites were: 1.4, 2.4, 5, 7, 9 and 32 years.
+Seven healthy plants of each species were selected at each site age.
 Plants were tagged during May-June 2012 and harvested during May-June 2013, with a given individual tagged and harvested within 2 weeks of the same calendar date.
+Repeat visits were made throughout the year to record reproductive activity.
 Only one species, P. lanceolata, displayed any shoot extension during these months.
 These months are similarly a period of minimal reproductive activity – only B. ericifolia, G. speciosa, and (occasionally) H. purpurea flowered during this period – although a number of species had immature fruit from the previous year (P. lanceolata) or small buds that would open in the subsequent year (B. ledifolia, C. ericifolium, E. microphylla, G. buxifolia, L. esquamatus).